Jenna Butler (soccer): Washington Spirit

-Butler signed her first professional contract with the Washington Spirit as a national team replacement player on July 18, 2024.
-She made her professional debut three days later, starting and playing 90 minutes in a 2–1 win over Guadalajara in the 2024 NWSL x Liga MX Femenil Summer Cup.
-She went on to play the entirety of the Spirit's other two games in the Summer Cup and appeared as a substitute in their friendly against Arsenal.
-On August 23, the Spirit re-signed Butler for the remainder of the 2024 season.
-She made her only NWSL regular-season appearance for the Spirit on October 6, replacing injured Andi Sullivan during stoppage time against the Orlando Pride.
+The NWSL's Washington Spirit announced on July 18, 2024, that they had signed Butler to first professional deal on a national team replacement contract.
+She made her professional debut three days later, starting and playing the full 90 minutes in a 2–1 win over Mexican club Guadalajara in the NWSL x Liga MX Femenil Summer Cup.
+She went on to play the entirety of the Spirit's three Summer Cup games and appeared as a substitute in their friendly against Arsenal.
+On August 23, the Spirit re-signed Butler for the remainder of the season.
+On October 6, she made her NWSL regular-season debut against the Orlando Pride as a stoppage-time substitute for the injured Andi Sullivan.
+She was unused in the playoffs as the Spirit reached the 2024 NWSL Championship, losing to the Orlando Pride.

 Carolina Ascent

-Butler returned to the Carolina Ascent the following year, signing with the new professional team on January 16, 2025, midway through during the USL Super League's first season.
-She scored her first professional goal on March 8, with a header off Jill Aguilera's set piece, as the Ascent won 2–1 away over the Spokane Zephyr.
-She remained on the field for every minute of the Ascent's games during the spring, helping secure the Players' Shield with the best record in the league.
-She was included in the USL Super League Team of the Month twice (February and May).
-In the playoffs, Carolina hosted fourth seed Fort Lauderdale United but lost 2–1 in extra time.
+On January 16, 2025, Butler returned to the Carolina Ascent – now their professional side – during the inaugural USL Super League season.
+She made her debut in the spring opener, starting in a 2–1 win over Lexington SC on February 15.
+On March 8, she scored her first professional goal with a header from Jill Aguilera's set piece in a 2–1 victory over the Spokane Zephyr.
+She played every minute of the Ascent's games in the spring, helping secure the Players' Shield with the best record in the league.
+She was named in the USL Super League Team of the Month twice in her first four months.
+In the playoff semifinals, the Ascent lost 2–1 to Fort Lauderdale United in extra time.

+Butler's minutes streak lasted until September 24, 2025, when she was handed a straight red card for her foul on a stoppage-time breakaway in a 1–0 loss to the Spokane Zephyr.
+Missing just one match in the 2025–26 season, she led the Ascent in minutes played and led the league in clearances.
+Following a season-ending injury to Sydney Studer, her partner in central defense, Butler organized the Ascent defense through a club record 12-game unbeaten streak to end the season.
+Carolina finished third in the league and defeated Sporting JAX 1–0 in the playoff semifinals to reach their first league final, where they lost 3–1 to Lexington SC in extra time.
+At the end of the season, she was named the Ascent's Player of the Year.

+Personal life

+Butler got engaged to former NC State and Campbell soccer player Caleb Martinez in August 2025.